 Other highlights included the women's basketball team making its second straight Southern California Regional Final and having guard Jordan Coleman named honorable mention All-American for the second year in a row and guard Tara Casey eing picked to the South Region third team all-state squad, women's golfer Hyerin Kim taking sixth at the state tournament, the women's badminton team winning the Pacific Coast Conference and have Cora Tanuwidjaja finish second in the state in singles and scholar athlete honors being earned by the women's beach volleyball team.

-The 2014-15 school year was also special one for Irvine Valley.
-IVC won three more team state championships and recorded another five individual state titles - the most in a year in school history.
+The 2014-15 school year was a special one for Irvine Valley.
+IVC won three team state championships and recorded another five individual state titles.

 The men's tennis team captured its first ever State Championship, after claiming Orange Empire Conference and Southern California Regional titles.
 The doubles team of Maxime Rumeau and Valentin Baize also claimed the state doubles championship.

 Sophomore men's tennis player Guillermo Ucelay was named the conference player of the year for the second year in a row.

 Irvine Valley's women's volleyball team had the best season in school history.
 The Lasers won the Orange Empire Conference title for the fifth time ever, and then followed that up with their first state title.
 IVC went 27-0 in the process.

 Sophomore women's volleyball player Annie Mitchem was named the American Volleyball Coaches Association two-year college player of the year for the second year in a row.
 Mitchem had already been named the MVP of the Orange Empire Conference, all-state and All-American.